Eyap53/jsonresume-theme-lacour/README.md

  * Install dependencies : npm install
  * Render your resume with something like : hackmyresume BUILD resume_fr.json TO out/resume.all --pdf none -t jsonresume-theme-bluewhale-fr

+ * With wkhtmltopdf, convert it to pdf with : wkhtmltopdf -B 0 -L 0 -R 0 -T 0 -d 300 --viewport-size 1980 resume.html resume.pdf

 ## Tips

 As of now, the theme supports the following profiles in the basics.profiles array.